abhigya-maskay/rmd-code/docs/epic1/story-04-source-maps.md

 - Source map generation integrated into build/bundle
 - Minimal debugging guide for setting breakpoints in PureScript
 - Config toggle for dev vs. prod source map behavior
+- `.vscodeignore` entries (and/or packaging rules) to exclude maps from packages

 ## Depends On
 - E1-S01 - Scaffold and Build